amujkic1/MarketingCampaignManagementSystem/README.md

 - [Dino Bajramović](mailto:dbajramovi3@etf.unsa.ba)
 - [Sead Fejzagić](mailto:sfejzagic1@etf.unsa.ba)

+## Live Demo

+You can view the live version of the website [here](https://marketing-campaign-management-system-client.vercel.app/).

+### Test Login Credentials

+To explore the features that require authentication, you can use the following test account:

+- **Email:** user@gmail.com
+- **Password:** Password123!

+Please note that this is a demo account, and any data entered will not be saved permanently.

 ## Notice
 This project is a part of coursework for **Software Engineering 23/24** at the Faculty of Electrical Engineering Sarajevo.